-This Easy Oven Pot Roast Recipe is the perfect weekend meal!
-With a handful of simple ingredients and a few helpful steps your pot roast will be melt-in-your-mouth tender and full of flavor!
+This Oven Pot Roast with red wine is the perfect weekend meal!
+With a handful of simple ingredients and a few helpful steps, your pot roast will be melt-in-your-mouth tender and full of rich flavor!

 Pot roast has long been considered a classic American Sunday meal.
 It is perfect because you can do all of the work to prepare it, then walk away and come back a few hours later to your meal complete and ready to serve!

 Pot roast isn't just for Sundays.
 It is wonderful for any time you want comfort food that is easy to make.
 Taking a bite of juicy, melt-in-your-mouth tender roast makes me feel all warm inside!

 We have pot roast on a monthly meal rotation throughout the winter months because it is a meal my whole family enjoys.
 Before I learned the tricks of this dish, my results were hit and miss.
 Sometimes it was the best meal ever, and other times it was dry and flavorless.
 I have compiled all of my tips here so that you can have the perfect pot roast every time, without fail!

 Using a cast-iron Dutch oven is my favorite way to prepare a pot roast in the oven because it retains heat so well.
 This allows the roast to be cooked consistently, giving it great texture and flavor.

 Chuck Roast A well-marbled chuck roast is hands down the best cut of meat for pot roast.
 The marbling is what has all of the flavors, and it is also what will melt away during cooking, leaving you with the most tender meat.
 Chuck roast and round roast are NOT the same!
 Don't make the mistake I have made too many times to count.
 Only.
 Get.
 Chuck.
 Roast.
 Got it?